Kilimanjaro: 19,341′ (5,895 m)

 Transportation is Incidental

-The main purpose of becoming a team member is to join us on a guided Kilimanjaro trek.
+The main purpose of becoming a team member is to join us on an expedition in the mountains.
 As such, any transportation we provide or that you may contract for on your own is incidental to the trip.
 We suggest that you make sure you have time built into your itinerary for delays.

 Transportation to and from your Destination

-We will designate a specific Team Meeting Day for your Kilimanjaro trek.
+We will designate a specific Team Meeting Day for your expedition.
 Transportation to the meeting point on your Team Meeting Day is to be provided by you.
 You must arrive in time to be ready to participate in a team meeting at the appointed time on the Team Meeting Day for your expedition.
 This probably means you will need to arrive the day before, as our Team Meetings for Kilimanjaro treks are held in the morning.
 Expedition climbing is very dynamic and we will provide you with a recommendation as to when you should book your flights to and from your destination.
 We suggest you book a ticket that allows you to change your flight with little effort or cost.

 Lodging off the Mountain